Plymatea/SimpleMembership/Planning_Log.md

 * 15:53 - Finally got the discord to properly auth a session, save a cookie locally, and store the session ID in MongoDB.
 This completes the ability to persist sessions across server reloads.
 FML
 * 16:40 - Finished for the day after scrubbing the env file from my git repo

+#### 2022.05.16
+* 12:20 - Spend the morning reorganizing the folder structure to have a front end and back end folder.
+The back end is on port 5000 while the front end is on 3000.
+Created a login page, which redirects to the discord auth page, and after authentication redirects to '/members' page.
+If you try and access '/members' without being authenticated, it redirects you to the login page.
+I can utilize these same mechanisms for future pages needing authentication.